Sam & Dave: Arrival at Stax and early Stax singles

-"Hold On, I'm Comin' (R&B#1/Pop#21), released in March 1966, was an enormous R&B hit for Sam & Dave, and also their first single to break into the top-40 pop charts.
+"Hold On, I'm Comin' (R&B No. 1 / Pop No. 21), released in March 1966, was aR&B hit for Sam & Dave, and also their first single to break into the pop chart.
 The song was named the No. 1 song of the year for 1966 by the Billboard R&B charts, and spent 20 weeks on the R&B charts in 1966, peaking at No. 1 in June.
 In 1988, Rolling Stone named it one of the best 100 songs of the past 25 years.
 "Hold On, I'm Comin'" received a belated RIAA gold record for one million sales in 1995, 29 years after its release.
 "Hold On, I'm Comin'" has since been recorded by dozens of other artists.

 "Hold On, I'm Comin'" was also the first recording on which Moore took lead on the first verse and Prater was given the response role and second verse at Hayes and Porter's suggestion.
 The duo used this format (singing dual leads) on most of their songs.
 The song was created when Hayes called to Porter, who was in the bathroom.
 Porter supposedly said "Hold on, man.
 I'm comin'," and Hayes and Porter wrote the song within 10 minutes.
 "Hold On, I'm Comin', when released, received objections from radio stations over the suggestive title.
 This resulted in a name change by Stewart and quick re-recording and re-release, and nearly all the original U.S. copies of the single bear the title "Hold On, I'm A-Comin'".

 The LP Hold On, I'm Comin' (4/66) reached No. 1 for 19 weeks on the R&B album charts in 1966.
 After Sam & Dave's chart success, Roulette quickly released the album Sam & Dave in 1966 as well, a collection of the A & B sides of their six Roulette 45s, which did not chart.

 When Something is Wrong, Double Dynamite LP and singles

 Sam & Dave's next huge R&B hit was "When Something is Wrong With My Baby", their only ballad single, which was released in January 1967.
-Stax author Rob Bowman called this "One of the most sublime records in soul music's history," and Mar-Keys trumpet player Wayne Jackson called it the greatest song he has ever heard.
+Stax author Rob Bowman called this "One of the most sublime records in soul music's history," and The Mar-Keys trumpet player Wayne Jackson called it the greatest song he has ever heard.
 This was the only Sam & Dave hit where Dave sang the first verse solo; their other hits started with Sam & Dave together or Sam singing the first verse.
 "When Something is Wrong With My Baby" has since become an often recorded and performed duet for male and female singers performing together.

 The duo also charted in late 1966 with the top 10 R&B hits "Said I Wasn't Gonna Tell Nobody", and "You Got Me Hummin".
 These three singles, along with other tracks, were compiled on Double Dynamite (12/66), Sam & Dave's second LP on Stax.
-The LP peaked at No. 7 R&B and #118 Pop.
+The LP peaked at No. 7 R&B and No. 118 Pop.